There is a lot to think about if you are deciding between getting an adjustable rate or a 30-year fixed-rate loan.

 This article takes an in-depth look at how adjustable-rate and fixed-rate mortgage loans differ so you can decide which loan term is best for you.

 What is a 5-1 ARM?

-The first number is the fixed rate period, where 5 refers to the amount of years with a fixed rate.
+The first number is the fixed-rate period, where 5 refers to the amount of years with a fixed rate.
 The second number is the rate at which the interest rate increases, 1 being every year.
-The 5-1 ARM is just one type of adjustable rate mortgage, there are many other terms available.
+The 5-1 ARM is just one type of adjustable-rate mortgage; many other terms are available.

-This will result in a lower monthly payment and more of that payment going to your principle balance.
-After the initial 5 years that great low rate will increase year after year.
+This will result in a lower monthly payment and more of that payment going to your principal balance.
+After the initial 5 years, that great low rate will increase year after year.

-Over the first 5 years of a 5-1 ARM you will save a nice chunk of money.
-If you’re someone who is planning on paying off your mortgage within 5 years, then an adjustable rate mortgage is a no brainer.
+Over the first 5 years of a 5-1 ARM, you will save a nice chunk of money.
+If you’re someone who is planning on paying off your mortgage within 5 years, then an adjustable-rate mortgage is a no brainer.
 It will have the lowest interest rate, saving you the most amount of money.
-You don’t have to worry about the interest rate increasing after the five year period.
+You don’t have to worry about the interest rate increases after the five year period.

 5-1 ARM Advantages